 - 1. Adopt the 145th Street Light Rail Station Subarea Plan, land use and zoning maps and Planned Action - 2.
 Review Sound Transit's Final Environmental Impact Statement to verify Shoreline's identified mitigation from the Draft Environmental Impact Statement has been adequately addressed - 3.
-Negotiate mitigation measures with Sound Transit and pursue other means to obtain any necessary mitigation that may not be reflected in Sound Transit's Final Environmental Impact Statement - 4.
-Develop a Transit Service Integration Plan to deliver people to the future light rail stations, as an alternative to single occupancy vehicles - 5.
-Work with Sound Transit to design and evaluate the light rail station areas - 6.
+Negotiate mitigation measures with Sound Transit and pursue other means to obtain any necessary mitigation that may not be reflected in Sound Transit's Final Environmental Impact Statement, including a bridge over Interstate-5 north of 145th Street connecting to the 145th Light Rail Station and safe bicycle and pedestrian infrastructure over Interstate-5 at 185th Street connecting to the 185th Light Rail Station - 4.
+Develop a Transit Service Integration Plan to deliver people to both future light rail stations, as an alternative to single occupancy vehicles, including safe bicycle and pedestrian access for all ages and abilities - 5.
+Work with Sound Transit to design and evaluate the light rail stations - 6.
 Implement adopted light rail station subarea plans, including programs and policies to address parking, park mitigation, and affordable housing

-PR ROGRESS INDICATORS: 2011 2012 2013 2014 a.
+PF ROGRESS INDICATORS: 2011 2012 2013 2014 a.
 Number and location of Shoreline light rail stations identified in the EIS process N/A 3 - 145 th , 155 th & 185 th 2 - 145 th & 185 th 2 - 145 th & 185 th b.
 Number of City and Sound Transit opportunities provided for public input in the light rail planning process 4 21 37 60+